jerry-ye-xu/jerry-ye-xu.github.io/about.md

 ### Hello!

-My name is Jerry, a data science graduate at Commonwealth Bank and part-time student at Sydney university.
+My name is Jerry, currently doing research in information retrieval and NLP at Data61 and a math and computer science student at Sydney university.

-Prior to CommBank I worked at a startup called Hivery on data engineering and time series modelling.
-At uni I was VP of ANOVA Project, a STEM consulting society that works with startups and not-for-profits.
+Prior to this I worked at Commonwealth Bank and a startup called Hivery.

-2 years ago after wrapping up podcasting I discovered data science and all her friends, and the rest has yet to be written =).
+2 years ago after wrapping up podcasting I became interested in data science whilst working at Hivery, and have continued to develop in this area =).

+During an off-day you will definitely find me doing bag work or rolling on the mats. =)

-I also keep an eye out for Asia's tech space, especially China.
+I keep an eye out for Asia's tech space, especially China.
 I studied Japanese in school and speak fluent Mandarin.

-### What I am up to

-At CommBank I work as a data scientist, building applications and applying machine learning to solve problems.

-I am currently studying math and computer science at USyd whilst dabbing into Bayesian statistics through self-study.

-During an off-day you will definitely find me doing bag work or rolling on the mats. =)

 I also happen to be a huge fan of podcasts, having hosted one in a prior life.
 My current favourites are The Tim Ferris Show, Disrupting Japan, and China Tech Talk.

 Disclaimer: I am not affiliated nor compensated in any way.

 <h3 class="no_toc">Don't hesitate to <a href="mailto:jerryxu2500@gmail.com">reach out!</a></h3>